 The diverse landscape and microclimates of Zion National Park make it an ideal home for various wildlife.
 Hundreds of bird, mammal, reptile, amphibian, and fish are inside the park.
 All of them are protected within the park’s boundaries, but some species are particularly noteworthy.

 The Mexican Spotted Owl, a threatened species, calls Zion National Park home, as does a group of Mojave desert tortoises.

-A Zion National Park guide can help you identify wildlife while you’re out and about in the park.
-Nature and bird watching activities are the most popular things to do on Zion National Park trips.
+A Zion National Park guide can help you identify wildlife while you’re out and about.
+Nature and bird-watching activities are the most popular on Zion National Park trips.

 9. What’s the History of Zion National Park?

 The area where Zion National Park now sits was alive and active long before it became a tourist site.
 The story of how it came to be today is almost as interesting as seeing it all for yourself.